kamranahmedse/git-standup/README.md

 ## Usage

-For the default usage, all you have to do is run
+All you have to do is run `git standup` in a repository or a folder containing multiple repositories

+## Single Repository Usage

+Head to the project repository and run

 ```bash
 $ git standup